-Yemeni officials: forces pursue al-Qaida militants, 8 dead
+Yemeni officials: Forces pursue al-Qaida militants, 8 dead

-SANAA, Yemen (AP) — Yemeni officials and tribal leaders say security forces are pursuing al-Qaida militants in the southern Abyan province, leaving at least seven extremists and one soldier dead.
+SANAA, Yemen (AP) — Yemeni officials and tribal leaders said security forces were pursuing al-Qaida militants Saturday in the southern Abyan province, leaving at least seven extremists and one soldier dead.

-The fighting comes a day after al-Qaida attacked and overran a military camp in the same province, killing at least 20 soldiers.
+The fighting came a day after al-Qaida attacked and overran a military camp in the same province, killing at least 20 soldiers.

 The officials spoke on condition of anonymity as they were not allowed to talk to reporters.
 The tribal leaders asked to remain anonymous for fear of retaliation.